be_ixf;ym_202309 d_28; ct_450

 Private Assets in Tandem Can Mitigate Risks

-Institutional private equity owners can also add capital when companies struggle, especially during unexpected downturns, such as the pandemic and the ongoing recovery.
-The resiliency of private credit with low default rates throughout 2020-2021 is likely partly due to this advantage.
+Institutional private equity owners can also add capital when companies struggle, especially during unexpected downturns.
+The resiliency of private credit with low default rates throughout 2020-2021 is likely partly due to this feature.

 The combination of lenders who can play an active role in helping a company manage debt burdens, along with private equity owners who are willing to contribute additional capital, can result in companies successfully managing a crisis.